 If you’re reading this article, it must be raining in Melbourne.
 Sorry.
-Unfortunately it’s not that uncommon for rain to descend upon this city that is well known for its “four seasons in one day” weather.
-But a downpour (which isn’t actually that common) doesn’t need to rain on your parade (pardon the pun).
-There are plenty of indoor activities in Melbourne to keep you busy.
+Unfortunately, it’s not that uncommon for rain to descend upon this city that’s well known for its “four seasons in one day” weather.
+Trust me, as a Melbourne local, I know all too well what a dampener the weather can put on your plans.

 Bonus: You can even use this Melbourne rainy day activities list for when it’s super hot Melbourne summer day outside and you’re trying to stay cool!